 Teaching "Human sensing, analysis and applications" this semester.

-Very excited to receive a NSF grant "Future of Work at the Human-Technology Frontier: Advancing Cognitive and Physycal Capabilities".
+[August, 2018] Excited to receive a NSF grant "Future of Work at the Human-Technology Frontier: Advancing Cognitive and Physycal Capabilities".

 We develop "an Embodied Intelligent Cognitive Assistant to Enhance Cognitive Performance of Shift Workers"